pistangmapa/2023/programme/presentation-guidelines.md

 There are two main presentation types:

-### Talk (25 minutes)
+### Talk (20 minutes)

-Classic talk/presentation with 20 minutes for the talk itself and 5 minutes for questions.
+Classic talk/presentation could either be general or academic talk with 20 minutes alloted time for the talk itself and to be followed by 15 minutes question and answer segment for every 2 speakers.

-### Lightning talk (5-10 minutes)
+### Lightning talk (5 minutes)

-Lightning talks are short talks/presentations that last between 5 to 10 minutes only.
-Several lightning talks under the same topic/theme will be grouped together as one session with 10 minutes for questions after the session.
+Lightning talks are short talks/presentations that last 5 minutes only.
+Three lightning talks under the same topic/theme will be grouped together as one session with 10 minutes for questions after the session.

 ### Workshops (1hr, 2hr, 4hr)